Lzduque/personal-stylist/README.md

 1. Install Frontend dependencies using the `yarn install` command.
 2. Install Backend dependencies using the `stack install` command.
 3. Start Frontend using the `yarn start` command and `stack build && stack exec personal-stylist-exe\` for the Backend.
-The app will be served at <http://localhost:3000/> and the client at <http://localhost:3001/>.
+The app will be served at <http://localhost:3000/> and the client at <http://localhost:2000/>.
-4. Go to <http://localhost:2000/> in your browser.

 If you want to use the deployed version of the app, go to <https://lzduque.github.io/personal-stylist/>.
 The instructions to use the Backend API are in [here](https://github.com/Lzduque/personal-stylist-api).

-This Website can also be used as an app, since it is an progressive web app:
+This Website can also be used as an app since it is a progressive web app:

-1. Go to your browser and access the website [home page](https://lzduque.github.io/personal-stylist/) in your cellphone.
+1. Go to your browser and access the website [home page](https://lzduque.github.io/personal-stylist/) on your cellphone.
 2. Click on the "share" or "options" button, whatever appears in your menu.
 3. Then, click on "Add to Home Screen",
-4. And finally click on "Add".
+4. And finally, click on "Add".
 The app should be saved on your home screen now, like other apps.

 ## Dependencies

-- @testing-library/jest-dom": ^4.2.4,
-- @testing-library/react: ^9.3.2,
-- @testing-library/user-event: ^7.1.2,
-- @types/chroma-js: ^2.0.0,
-- @types/jest: ^24.0.0,
-- @types/node: ^12.0.0,
-- @types/react-select: ^3.0.11,
-- chroma-js: ^2.1.0,
-- react: ^16.13.1,
-- react-dom: ^16.13.1,
-- react-scripts: 3.4.1,
-- react-select: ^3.1.0,
-- typescript: ~3.7.
+- react
-- gh-pages: ^2.2.0,
+- typescript
-- tachyons: ^4.10.0
+- tachyons
+- for a complete list check the "package.json" file.

 ## Final Product Screenshots